All Episodes

 Then you worry about the water damage.

-But the fact is we're not talking about rounding millions of people up and sending them out all at once.
+Not only wrong about my district where I lead by 15 points, though I'll have a tough run because of the dough they're going to throw in here at me, but the fact is we're not talking about rounding millions of people up and sending them out all at once.

-That's millions of people are they going to round them up?
+Are they going to round them up?

-No, what's going to happen is when the law is enforced and applied in a humane way, people will see that it isn't in their own self interest to leave.
+No, what's going to happen is when the law is enforced and applied in a humane way, people will see that it isn't in their own self-interest to leave.

-And if you don't believe me, take a look in the book Whatever it takes I chronicle an operation that went on in the wake of nine eleven a special registration program where our officials went to take a look at particular absconders at those who had visas that had expired at those who might have come in illegally from Islamic nations as you recall in the wake of nine eleven real concern and once the word was on the street that the immigration officials were checking and there was scrutiny I believe there were 1500 arrests and
+I chronicle an operation that went on in the wake of 9-11, a special registration program where our officials went to take a look at particular absconders, at those who had visas that had expired, at those who might have come in illegally from Islamic nations, as you recall in the wake of 9-11, real concern.

-JD Hayworth with uh enforcing the law works.
+J.D.
+Hayworth, enforcing the law works.

-Wait a minute JD I accepted everything up to that point.
+Wait a minute, J.D., I accepted everything up to that point.

 You're getting way too radical on me.

-JD Hayworth from Arizona, let me take a break on the Rush Show.
+J.D.
+Hayworth from Arizona, let me take a break on the Rush Show.

-I'm Roger Hedgecock back with your questions.
+Back with your questions.

+I want you to challenge J.D.
 Do you agree with what he's saying or not?

-the topic before the legislature uh in in your state uh in the national government and I think uh in every press report I I can't go a day without a stack of stories about immigration and how it's impacting good and bad whatever uh in communities across this country.
+And I think in every press report, I can't go a day without a stack of stories about immigration and how it's impacting good and bad, whatever, in communities across this country.

 It is now everywhere.